iamdanre/clientLink/README.md

 ## About The Project

-Recruiting exercise for a software developer position at <a href="https://www.bcity.me/">Binary City</a>.
+Recruiting exercise for a software developer position.
 <br>
 Demo: <a href="https://youtu.be/FZKj_LVBsMo">on YouTube</a>.